-Since our last in-person event the ACT Single-Use Plastics Ban has been introduced.
-This means that the following items are no longer allowed at our events:
+In 2022 the ACT Single-Use Plastics Ban was introduced.
+This means that the following items are no longer allowed at our markets:

 - Single-use plastic cutlery

 - Expanded polystyrene takeaway food and beverage containers

 In addition to the ban, we work with the ACT NoWaste team to disallow some additional plastic products not currently included in the ban, such as single-use plastic bowls, plates, and takeaway containers.

 At all of our markets, we provide multiple recycling stations around the venue to ensure that our customers and stallholders have accessible options to dispose of their waste thoughtfully.
 Clear signage is provided to help users determine which bin to use and at the conclusion of the market, the waste is disposed of, in line with ACT waste recycling processes.